EyasuTeshome/shifttracker/job-search/final-sweep-cover-letter.md

 ## **Description**

-In this exercise, you will write a cover letter that explains why you are a good candidate for a new job posting and provides convincing arguments to sustain this claim.
-As a starting point, you will use and edit the cover letter that you created in Module 5.
+In this exercise, you will rewrite your cover letter to customize it for a new job posting, before submitting it to your career coach.

 ## Why is it important to become skillful in creating customized cover letters for each job application?

 Cover letters are a gateway to getting interviews because they give hiring managers a quick perspective of who you are and why you are a good fit for the job you are applying to.
 Thus, a compelling cover letter might make a difference in your chances of moving forward in the recruitment process.

-Now, learning how to write cover letters that get you interviews is not easy and it will require lots of practice and a sustained effort from you.
+Now, learning how to write customized cover letters that get you interviews is not easy and it will require lots of practice and a sustained effort from you.
 Your first attempts might not be perfect, but, don’t worry!
 It’s a skill that you can develop with the feedback and support from your coach reviewer.
 As a starting point, it’s important that you submit the best possible cover letter you can create in the final sweep.
 This will give your coach a clear idea of your strengths when writing cover letters as well as an insight into the challenges you are facing.

 ## Project setup